Directory bookmarks with Zsh

 ~[@lldpd]/src/lib

-The prompt expansion system calls the hook function with d as first argument and the file name to transform.
+The prompt expansion system calls the hook function with d as the first argument and the filename to transform.

 _bookmark_directory_name() {